TheR1D/shell_gpt/README.md

 sgpt --chat rainbow "inverse the list of your last answer" sgpt --chat rainbow "translate your last answer in french"
 ```
-Note:
-Consider filling in a more specific OS_NAME instead of using $(uname -s)

 You also can use the provided `Dockerfile` to build your own image:
 ```shell